 The last two aspects are what bother me most.

-Replica Design - F.E.A.R.
-1 vs F.E.A.R.
-2 With both events in F.E.A.R.
+With both events in F.E.A.R.
 1 and 2 occurring almost at the same time, why do vastly different-looking Replica soldiers appear in the original and the sequel?
 The ones who laid siege to the Armacham HQ, the Perseus compound, and the Origin facility look significantly inferior to those who patrol the facilities in F.E.A.R.
 2 (the Bio-Research Facility, the Wade Elementary School, etc).
 This design scheme that the F.E.A.R.
 2 clones exhibit whaled away at what little suspension of disbelief I had encased myself in.
 These clones are supposed to be owned and created by the same company so the wildly deviating armor and weapon designs, for me, come out as unrealistic, even surreal.

 Maybe because they’re Variant VIIs, some might argue.
 But the developers should have peppered the sequel’s levels with the older clones here and there.
 As it is, sometimes I felt I was playing a game from a different series, something that’s definitely unflattering.